michaelcychan/village-doctor/README.md

 so that I can see doctor,
 I want to make a booking with doctor with my chosen date.

+[x] As a villager,
+so that I can browse store,
+I want to be able to view available items.

 [] As a villager,
 so that I can browse store,
-I want to be able to view available items(stock > 0).
+I want to be able to view items of a selected category.

 [] As a villager,
 so that I can buy from store,